dieselpoint/norm/README.md

 System.setProperty("norm.password", "rootpassword");
 ```

 Internally, Norm uses the [Hikari](http://brettwooldridge.github.io/HikariCP/) connection pool.
-Hikari allows you to use
+Hikari allows you to use the jdbcUrl method or [DataSource class names](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names).
-[DataSource class names](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names) or the jdbcUrl method.
 Your database is bound to be on the list.

 If you don't want to use system properties, or your DataSource needs some custom startup parameters, just subclass the [Database](https://github.com/dieselpoint/norm/blob/master/src/main/java/com/dieselpoint/norm/Database.java) class and override the .getDataSource() method.
 You can supply any DataSource you like.